flaxsearch/flaxcode/src/docs/hacking.rst

     we make use of mimetypes.

 mimetype
-    Not currently used, but reserved for future use.
+    The mime type of the data.
+(Not currently used, but reserved for future use.)

 uri
    URI for the file (not currently used, but reserved for future use).